ViralSeq/viral_seq/README.md

 ## Updates

+### Version-1.7.2-04052024

+  1. Use `muscle-v3.8.1` as default aligner because of the compatibility issues with `muscle-v5` on some platforms.
+  2. Adjust the end-join model for short insert (insert size less than read length substracted by adaptor size)
+  3. Add an option in the DR pipeline for different versions of the pipeline, default version as "v1".
+  4. Add recency and DPI report in the SDRM pipeline.
+  5. Re-organize the R scripts as stand-alone R files.
+  6. Bug fix

 ### Version-1.7.1-05120203

   1. Add a size check for the raw sequences.
 If the size smaller than the input params, error messages will be sent to users.
 IF the actual size is greater than the input params, extra bases will be truncated.
   2. Now allows mismatch for the primer region sequences.
 Forward primer region allows 2 nt differences and cDNA primer region allows 3 nt differences.
   3. Bug fix.
   4. TCS version to 2.5.2

 ### Version-1.7.0-08242022

   1. Add warnings if `tcs` pipeline is excecuting through source instead of installing from `gem`.
   2. Optimized `ViralSeq:SeqHash#a3g` hypermut algorithm.
 Allowing a external reference other than the sample reference.

 ### Version-1.6.4-07182022

   1. Included region "P17" in the default `tcs -d` pipeline setting. `tcs` pipeline updated to version 2.5.1.
   2. Loosen the locator params for the "V1V3" end region for rare alignment issues.
 Now the default "V1V3" region end with position 7205 to 7210 instead of 7208.
   3. `tcs_sdrm` now analyse "P17" region for pairwise diversity.